Hamas888/Plumbing-Cap-IoT-AWS/README.md

 5. **Easy Setup (WiFi Variant)**
    - The 4-inch WiFi model features a simple configuration page for easy WiFi credential input, simplifying installation for residential users.
    - No manual setup or complex configuration is needed for this variant.

+## Mechanical Design

+- **High-Quality Industrial Design**: The device features an injection-molded, high-smooth plastic enclosure, ensuring durability and strength under tough conditions.
+- **Waterproofing**: The enclosure includes proper gasket seals for effective waterproofing, ensuring reliability even in harsh environments.
+- **Corrosion-Resistant Terminals**: The contact sensor terminals are made from corrosion-resistant materials to maintain accurate detection over time.
+- **Easy Battery Replacement**: The design is user-friendly, making it simple to open and replace the battery when needed.

+## Hardware

+- **2-Inch LoRaWAN Model**: Uses a standard Dragino Contact Sensor Module, powered by a coin-cell battery, making it compact and efficient for industrial use.
+- **4-Inch WiFi Model**: Powered by an ESP8266 microcontroller, which works on a 9V battery, offering a reliable connection to AWS via WiFi.

+## Firmware

+The firmware is optimized for speed and efficiency, ensuring minimal power consumption while delivering maximum performance.
+This optimization allows the device to operate for up to 6 to 8 months, depending on the number of blockages detected.

+- **Over-the-Air (OTA) Firmware Support**: The device can receive OTA updates from AWS, ensuring the firmware remains up-to-date.
+It can quickly download updates from AWS S3 buckets and apply them without user intervention.
+- **Firmware Recovery**: In case of a failed update, the device is designed to recover gracefully, avoiding any risk of device failure or bricking.

 ## Installation and Setup